Who can immigrate to New Zealand?

 The average Immigration Officer is often processing large numbers of applications at once, and they do not advise you on the suitability of your application before processing your fee.
 So, it is your responsibility to prove to your Immigration officer that you meet the criteria for the visa you are applying for.

-The average cost of a visa application ranges between $1000 to $4000 or more (taking in to account Government visa application fees, the costs of medicals, and charges for obtaining police clearances and translations) so it makes sense to figure out if your eligible before you apply.
+The average cost of a resident visa application ranges between $1000 to $4000 or more (taking in to account Government visa application fees, the costs of medicals, and charges for obtaining police clearances and translations) so it makes sense to figure out if your eligible before you apply.

 How do I know what visa to apply for?